 There are a couple of diseases common to rhubarb, which may result in spots on rhubarb leaves.
-Usually leaf spots are more of an aesthetic issue and the unsightly spots don’t affect the edibility of the plant.
+Usually, leaf spots are more of an aesthetic issue and the unsightly spots don’t affect the edibility of the plant.
 The two most common diseases seen in rhubarb that result in spotted foliage are Ascochyta rei and Ramularia rei.

 Another disease that may cause spotting is anthracnose stalk rot.
-Initially, the disease is seen as wilting leaves and large, lesions on the stems which enlarge rapidly and turn black.
+Initially, the disease is seen as wilting leaves and large lesions on the stems which enlarge rapidly and turn black.
 The stalks may become twisted and eventually collapse.
 As with the previous pathogens, good sanitation practices go a long way to controlling the disease.
 Remove and dispose of infected foliage or stalks.
-Also, fertilize the plant as soon as growth appears the next spring and then again as soon as stalk harvest is over.
+Also, fertilize the plant as soon as growth appears the next spring and then again as soon as the stalk harvest is over.

 These diseases are most common in plants that are stressed, so improving their overall health is the key to decreasing the chances of infection.

 While diseases may cause spots on rhubarb, cultural or environmental conditions may be responsible as well.
 Brown splotches on rhubarb may be the result of pesticide residue, salts, or a combination of both.
 These may begin as yellow patches seen upon the leaves, gradually becoming reddish brown.